ardenswimclub/demo/src/pages/swim-team/swim-meets/index.md

 * Home meets are **big fundraising nights** for the team’s snack bar\!
 * Funds raised help support team activities and events throughout the year.
-* Please sign up to bring an item for home meets on:
-   **June 17, June 24, and July 1**.
+* Please sign up to bring an item for home meets on: **June 17, June 24, and July 1**.
 * A **SignUpGenius** link will be sent out before each meet.

-**Thank you for baking, buying, and creating fun goodies to support our team\!**
+**🤗 Thank you for baking, buying, and creating fun goodies to support our team\!**